What is Azure Security Center?

 In addition, Security Center protects non-Azure servers and virtual machines in the cloud or on premises, for both Windows and Linux servers, by installing the Log Analytics agent on them.
 Azure virtual machines are auto provisioned in Security Center.

 The events collected from the agents and from Azure are correlated in the security analytics engine to provide you tailored recommendations (hardening tasks), that you should follow to make sure your workloads are secure, and security alerts.
 You should investigate such alerts as soon as possible to make sure malicious attacks aren't taking place on your workloads.

-When you enable Security Center, the security policy built-in to Security Center is reflected in Azure Policy as a built in initiative under Security Center category.
-The built-in initiative is automatically assigned to all Security Center registered subscriptions (free or standard pricing tiers).
+When you enable Security Center, the security policy built-in to Security Center is reflected in Azure Policy as a built in initiative under the Security Center category.
+The built-in initiative is automatically assigned to all Security Center registered subscriptions (regardless of whether or not they have Azure Defender enabled).
 The built-in initiative contains only Audit policies.
 For more information about Security Center policies in Azure Policy, see Working with security policies.

 Strengthen security posture